Ignite-Laboratories/Enigmaneering/enigma2/E2S0 - Data Indexes.md

 nibble index again, but this time mark the mid and quarter reflections moments.
 These represent implicit addressable regions in the index where the points above and below are a perfect mirror until the next larger reflection moment -

-    Reflection Points of a Nibble Index:
+    "Reflection Moments of a Nibble Index"

          Dark Side
         | 1 1 1 1 ]